teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 |≤ 2<sup>15</sup> - 2|≤ 2<sup>15</sup>|2|
 |_Otherwise_|_Otherwise_|4|

 The type `eof_action_t` describes the type of the action (reduce, accept, error) to take when input ends while being on a state.
-It is encoded as follows and has the size of a compressed index to the Production table:
+It is encoded as follows and has the same maximum size as a compressed index to the Production table:

 * An error action is encoded as `0`.
 * An accept action is encoded as `1`.
 * A reduce action to the production with the index `p` is encoded as `p + 1`.

+The size of the type `idx_t` is the largest of:

+* The size of compressed indices to the _TokenSymbol_, _Nonterminal_ and _Production_ tables, and the state machine's states, actions and GOTO actions.
+* The size of each value in the `action` field.

 The LR(1) state machine's initial state is always the first one.